 You will pass the stone gate and long Mani stone wall of the village after Lho with full view of Peak 29 ahead.
 You can make a side excursion to Pungen Glacier from here to get a very close up view of Manaslu.
 Follow the lateral moraine of Pungen Glacier toward Sama.
 From the village of Sama, it takes another 20 minutes to reach Sama Gompa for night halt.
 Stay overnight at guest house.Day 20: Samagaon exploration day.

-We will spend a day here in order to acclimatize and adjust to the thinning of the air and also for local excursion to visit Birendra lake.
-Return to lodge for stay overnight.Day 21: Trek to Samdo (4500m/14,715 ft) 5 hours.
+We will spend a day here in order to acclimatize and adjust to the thinning of the air and also for a local excursion to visit Birendra lake.
+Return to the lodge for stay overnight.Day 21: Trek to Samdo (4500m/14,715 ft) 5 hours.

 Today, we climb a terraced hill on the opposite bank of Budhi Gandaki River from here toward a most remote permanent settlement to Samdo.
 Here amid the most sever conditions of nature live some 200 in forty houses check-by-jowl.
 Stay overnight at guest house.Day 22: Cross Larkya La (5215m/17,053 ft) and trek Bhimthang (3590 m) 8 hours.